NaspoDev/Learning/Other_Learning/DesignPatterns/README.md

 Open to extension, closed to modification.

 Example:\
-A Filter Strategy that can be applied to a list of items.
-You can have different implementations of the filter strategy, like remove all odd numbers, remove all negative numbers, etc...
+A Notification Strategy that can be applied to different types of notifications.
+For example, when an order is filled we should notify the customer.
+But how do they want to be notified?
+Instead of having a bunch of if statements for each type of notification service, we can just pass in the correct notification strategy to use.

 ## Structural Patterns